NxPKG/khulnasoft-docs/content/hyperdrive/learning/how-hyperdrive-works.md

 # How Hyperdrive works

-Connecting to traditional centralized databases from Cloudflare's global network which consists of over [300 data center locations](https://www.cloudflare.com/network/) presents a few challenges as queries can originate from any of these locations.
+Connecting to traditional centralized databases from Khulnasoft's global network which consists of over [300 data center locations](https://www.Khulnasoft.com/network/) presents a few challenges as queries can originate from any of these locations.

 If your database is centrally located, queries can take a long time to get to the database and back.
 They can take even longer in situations where you have to establish a connection and make multiple round trips.